 Chair ofBusiness information systems

 The main objective of the BIS team in teaching is that students should be able to understand how firms are using information systems as well as information and communication technologies to transform business models, develop new strategies, innovate with new services and products and achieve operational excellence.
-Within the various programmes at ESCP Europe Campus Berlin, we tailor the BIS related learning objectives and learning content specifically to the learners’ needs.
+Within the various programmes at ESCP Campus Berlin, we tailor the BIS related learning objectives and learning content specifically to the learners’ needs.

 - Prof. Dr. Markus Bick